- Outbreak stage

 The beetles tend to stay close to the site of original infestation in the early stages of an outbreak.
-However, experimental data has shown that the beetles can fly hundreds of metres, and are capable of flying distances greater than 2km.
-Analysis of climate data by scientists at Fera suggests that most of England and Wales and some warmer coastal areas of Scotland are suitable for beetle establishment, but south-east England and the south coast are at greatest risk.
+However, they can fly more than 2km.
+Analysis of climate data suggests that most of England and Wales and some warmer coastal areas of Scotland are suitable for beetle establishment, but south-east England and the south coast are at greatest risk.

 Fortunately this outbreak was detected before the 2012 adult beetle emergence period, which provided time to inspect and deal with infested trees.